Umbra-Domini/pico-flash/README.md

 ## Notes

 - The script installs a udev rule on first run so Pico drives mount writable.
 If you skip the sudo prompt, the copy steps may fail with a read-only filesystem error.
-- If you have multiple CircuitPython `.uf2` files in your pico dir, the script will prompt you to pick one.
+- If you have multiple CircuitPython `.uf2` files in the repo folder, the script will prompt you to pick one.
 - Tested on Ubuntu 22.04 / 24.04 with Pico 2 W.

 ---